Published on: 17 December 2020 in Industry

 Coronavirus: Advice for Directors UK members

 Below we have compiled expert resources and advice on dealing with the virus, from both health and employment standpoints.
-Rest assured, we are monitoring the situation and updating members as and when we have any further advice specific to directors and freelancers.
+We continue to monitor the situation and will update members as and when we have any further advice specific to directors and freelancers.

-As a preventative measure, Directors UK has made the decision to close our offices and suspend all scheduled events until further notice.
+As a preventative measure, Directors UK made the decision to close our offices in March 2020.
 All our staff are working from home and can be contacted via email as normal.
-We ask that during this busy period you please contact Directors UK via email wherever possible, so we can ensure that your query is dealt with promptly.
+We ask that you please contact Directors UK via email wherever possible, so we can ensure that your query is dealt with promptly.

 While there are a number of financial support schemes available to freelancers, and Directors UK welcomes these schemes, it remains the case that many of our members and other self-employed workers are still being overlooked – in particular, self-employed workers operating as Ltd companies and those earning above a certain amount.
-Alongside our partners within the industry, we are lobbying the Government and continue to make the case for more wide-ranging support.
-We will update our members with any further information on this.
+Alongside our partners within the industry, we continue to lobby the Government and make the case for more wide-ranging support.
+We will update our members on this issue throughout the pandemic.

 Industry recovery